-If you have not yet set up the Casa App, you would tap your hardware device icon and follow the steps to add the key to your keyset.
+If you have not yet set up Casa App, you would tap your hardware device icon and follow the steps to add the key to your keyset.

-If you have previously set up the Casa App, you will need to choose an existing key to rotate out of your keyset, so that it will be replaced with the Coldcard, and no longer used.
+If you have previously set up Casa App, you will need to choose an existing key to rotate out of your keyset, so that it will be replaced with the Coldcard, and no longer used.